OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

 ### Apdex overall score

 Each customer has an overall Apdex score.
-Apdex scores below a certain level prompt engineers to fix any faults causing the poor score.
+This score gives an indication of the responsiveness of the customer experience.

 ![Apdex Score](apdex-score.png "Apdex Score")

 ### Apdex routes

-Every web request has an endpoint.
-The endpoint is the subject of the request.
-The path to fulfilling these requests are routes.
 The performance of individual routes can are in the customer's view.
-The view shows metrics such as the mean, median and highest value of a request.
+We time web request and group the results on the route (path).
+From these timings we show the mean, median and 95th percentile time.
+By bucketing the requests by route, we avoid sending up huge amounts of data.
 We can use these metrics to identify the worst-performing routes in a later version.

 ![Apdex Routes](apdex-route.png "Apdex Routes")